Yadandla/simple-calculator/README.md

 # Simple Calculator 📝

-Designed a simple calculator as same in my mobile with all functionalities
+Designed a simple calculator as same in my mobile with all functionalities but little different

 ![Image](https://github.com/user-attachments/assets/8c5e5aaa-fa05-487e-854c-a6ff6de56d5a)